PatternsOfChange/Recognition-Programme/README.md

 ### Tools Used:
 - **Quantitative Methods**: Regression analysis, hypothesis testing (p-values).
-- **Software**: Stata for data analysis and result validation.
+- **Software**: R for data preparation and Stata for data analysis and result validation.

 ---

 ## Main Findings

-- **Impact on Behavior**: The treatment group exhibited an **8.3% increase** in the adoption of behaviors promoted by the recognition program compared to the control group.
+- **Impact on Behavior**: The treatment group exhibited an **8.3% increase** in the behaviour of the study (registering project features) among those who received a reminder, compared to the control group.

   > **Statistical Significance**: This effect was **marginally significant** (p=0.048).